plone/mockup/README.rst

 -------------------

-1. Standardize configuration of patterns implemented in js to use HTML data attributes, so they can be developed and without running a backend server.
+1. Standardize configuration of patterns implemented in js to use HTML data attributes, so they can be developed without running a backend server.
 2. Use modern AMD approach to declaring dependencies on other js libs.
 3. Full unit testing of js